material-components/material-components-web/packages/mdc-chips/README.md

 `mdc-chip__icon--leading` | Optional.
 Indicates a leading icon in the chip.
 `mdc-chip__icon--leading-hidden` | Optional.
 Hides the leading icon in a filter chip when the chip is selected.
 `mdc-chip__icon--trailing` | Optional.
 Indicates a trailing icon in the chip.
+`mdc-chip__icon--remove` | Optional.
+Indicates a trailing icon that removes the chip from the DOM.
+Only use with entry chips or filter chips.
 `mdc-chip__checkmark` | Optional.
 Indicates the checkmark in a filter chip.
 `mdc-chip__checkmark-svg` | Mandatory with the use of `mdc-chip__checkmark`.
 Indicates the checkmark SVG element in a filter chip.
 `mdc-chip__checkmark-path` | Mandatory with the use of `mdc-chip__checkmark`.
 Indicates the checkmark SVG path in a filter chip.